 A Contract for Difference (CFD) is an agreement to exchange the difference in value of a particular market between the time at which the contract is opened and the time at which it is closed.
 CFDs allow you to trade a wide range of markets (for example, and individual share or commodity), without physically purchasing the underlying instrument.
 With CFDs, you can make a potential profit if the market goes down (i.e. shorting) as well as up.
 A CFD guide is available from the educational section of our website.

 CFDs, spread betting and Forex are leveraged products.
 This means that your exposure is magnified.
 Whilst this means that your profits can be bigger, your potential losses could also be magnified.
-Subsequently, these products are defined as high risk products and you can lose more than your initial investment when trading them.
 We offer you the option of using tools such as stop-losses, which are available to limit your maximum potential loss on each trade.

 The spread is the difference between the price you can sell or buy an asset.
 This consists of the ‘bid’ and ‘offer’ prices.

 This is the price at which you can buy to open a new (long) position or close an existing (short) position.
-When trading equities the offer price indicates a seller in the market that is willing to sell their shares at the price in question.
-The ask/offer price is usually lower that the bid price.
+When trading equities the offer price represents a seller in the market that is willing to sell their shares at the price in question.
+The bid price is usually lower than the ask/offer price.

 ‘Shorting’ or ‘going short’ is simply the mirror image of buying an asset (e.g. a share).
 If an asset is held short and the price of the asset falls, a profit will be made.
 Likewise, if you hold a short position and the underlying asset rises, you will make a loss.